samuel-gamelin/Rabbits-and-Foxes/README.md

 ## New features

-- Milestone1: A fully playable text-based implementation of the game!
+- Milestone2: A fully playable GUI implementation of the game!
-    - Parsing user input
+  - Parsing user input through mouse clicks
   - Moving pieces on the board
   - Displaying the board to the user
   - Identifying if a move is valid based on the game rules
   - Creating a board and setting pieces on said board
   - Proceeding with the game based on user input.
   - Ability to process if the user has solved the puzzle
   - Among other fundamental features necessary to ensure the game proceeds smoothly

 ## The Team